hiveot/hub/README.md

 ## Build From Source

-To build the hub and bindings from source, a Linux system with golang 1.21 or newer must be available for the target system.
-To build the dashboard viewer, nodejs is used.
+To build the hub and plugins from source, a Linux system with golang 1.21 or newer must be available for the target system.
+To build the hive.js repo plugins, nodejs is used.

 Prerequisites: